DoubleML/DoubleMLReplicationCode/README.md

     available via
     -   `doubleml_codechunks.R`

-All data sets and DGPs used in the paper can be via corresponding functions as provided in the `DoubleML` package.
+All data sets and DGPs used in the paper can be replicated via corresponding functions as provided in the `DoubleML` package.
 The required function calls are contained in the code chunks of the paper.
 The API documentation is available via
 <https://docs.doubleml.org/r/stable/reference/index.html>.

 The current development version of `DoubleML` is available via the